Bonaire’s terrestrial environment.

 Much of Bonaire’s land has remained natural.

 Although some of our terrain on Bonaire has been artificially studded with large palm trees and forced to grow grass for people’s gardens, much remains au natural, especially since the closure many years ago of the two large ranches or kunukus which are now part of Washington Slagbaai National Park.
-The park covers almost one third of the island.
+The park covers almost one-third of the island.

 Kunukus, the farming life.

 These kunukus, which once raised goats and aloe vera, were never truly cultivated lands, so they quickly reverted to their natural state.
 The park is open from 8:00 AM until 5:00 PM, and no entry is allowed after 3:00 PM.
-The rough dirt roads take you through kilometers of Giant Candle cactus (locally known as Kadushi), aloe vera, and divi trees.
+The rough dirt roads take you through kilometers of Giant Candle cactus (locally known as Kadushi), aloe vera, and divi-divi trees.
 Bonairean squirrels, (some call them iguanas) sit by the road, sunning themselves, but take your picture quickly because these iguanas can really run.
-It should be noted that iguanas are a key ingredient in a local speciality known, coincidentally enough, as iguana soup.
+It should be noted that iguanas are a key ingredient in a local specialty known, coincidentally enough, as iguana soup.
 They are also used in iguana stew.
 And yes, iguana kind of does taste like chicken.

 Bonaire’s Washington Park is also one of the best places to catch a glimpse of our native Bonaire Lora (Amazonia Barbadensis Rothchild).
 About 10 inches long, the green Amazon hookbill has a full yellow head, yellow shoulders and a rainbow of colors on its wing when spread.
 Bonaire’s Echo Foundation does annual counts, along with STINAPA, and is working on a public awareness campaign.
 Since 1952 it has been illegal to kill, catch, sell, or keep a lora on Bonaire.